 Alternative gear compensation is provided to help offset the costs of alternative gear fishing trips during the repose period.
 NFWF will cover the cost of the gear components and costs associated with installation of and training on the alternative gears.
 You will be responsible for maintenance of the alternative gear.
+NFWF will cover cost of terminal gear for the 2022 repose.
 You may purchase, at your own cost, other items to supplement the gear you have been provided.
 NFWF will not provide reimbursement for costs unless approved in writing prior to purchase.